 Species group: Canaries

-AppearanceDetails: To North Americans, the Russian Canary is a rare and little-known song canary bred for its ability to re-create and improve on the songs of many Northern European birds.
-Breeders focus first, last, and always on developing the best songs, rather than size or appearance.
-Therefore, most Russian Canaries tend to be smallish yellow or white birds.
-The important thing is a male bird's ability to learn the various special songs that have romantic names evocative of old Europe such as the Triple Titmouse, Large Titmouse, Small Titmouse, Yellow Bunting, the Tee, the Coo-lee, and the Depsit.
+To North Americans, the Russian Canary is a rare and little-known song canary bred for its ability to re-create and improve on the songs of many Northern European birds.
+The focus is on the male bird's ability to learn the various special songs that have romantic names evocative of old Europe such as the Triple Titmouse, Large Titmouse, Small Titmouse, Yellow Bunting, the Tee, the Coo-lee, and the Depsit.
 Not content to merely copy the natural songs of the Buntings and other birds, Russian Canaries were further developed to add all sorts of trills and bells to the original melodies.

 The well-regarded, well-trained song canaries of the Tyrol Mountains spread east as well as west.
 In the 1700s, some of these German birds reached Russia, where the locals were used to keeping native songbirds as pets.
 Of course, people who kept multiple birds quickly realized that the new canaries were able to copy and even improve on the songs of other species.
 Breeders and trainers began to work to develop the Russian Canary.
 Instead of using musical instruments to teach the birds, as was common in Germany, the Russians used many varieties of wild birds to train them.
 Strangely enough, the nightingale – whose song is so highly admired in the west – was banned from the birdroom for having too loud and too sharp a song.
 The goal was to create an excellent and varied singer that had a gentle rather than a loud, carrying voice.